Author: Jan Scholten

 They are daredevils.
-They will put everything at risk if need be, but they would rather accept a challenge and fail than run away from it.
+They will put everything at risk if needed.
+They would rather accept a challenge and fail than run away from it.
 So they will go for it and see what happens.

 They have a great need to prove themselves, to show what they can do.
 If someone challenges them they feel an even greater urge to do it.
 They have to convince themselves and others that they can do it.

-This is the theme of the initiation, the firewalk.
+This is the theme of the initiation, the fire walk.
 It is not just a trial exercise but the real thing.
-They are being thrown into the deep end and it is up to them to prove that they can swim.
+They are being thrown into the deep and it is up to them to prove that they can swim.

-Because they haven’t proved what they are capable of doing yet, they don’t like to show themselves in public.
-They first want to know for themselves that they can do it, before they will show it to others.
-They don’t want to talk about it, until they have passed their test.
+Because they have not proved what they are capable of doing yet, they do not like to show themselves in public.
+They first want to know for themselves that they can do i, before they will show it to others.
+They do not want to talk about it until they have passed their test.
 On the other hand they like some witnesses to be there to confirm that they have indeed passed the test.